openblockchains/awesome-blockchains/README.md

 Bitcoin Security ++
 Blockchain Applications_

+[**Programming Cryptocurrencies and Blockchains in Ruby ( Beta / Rough Draft )**](http://yukimotopress.github.io/blockchains) @ Yuki & Moto Press Bookshelf, by Gerald Bauer et al, 2018 - FREE (Online Source Version) --

+_Digital $$$ Alchemy - What's a Blockchain? -
+How-To Turn Digital Bits Into $$$ or €€€? •
+Decentralize Payments.
+Decentralize Transactions.
+Decentralize Blockchains. • The Proof of the Pudding is ...
+The Bitcoin (BTC) Blockchain(s)
+++
+Building Blockchains from Scratch -
+A Blockchain in Ruby in 20 Lines!
+A Blockchain is a Data Structure  • What about Proof-of-Work?
+What about Consensus?   • Find the Lucky Number - Nonce == Number Used Once
+++
+Adding Transactions -
+The World's Worst Database - Bitcoin Blockchain Mining  • Tulips on the Blockchain!
+Adding Transactions
+++
+Blockchain Lite -
+Basic Blocks  •
+Proof-of-Work Blocks  •
+Transactions
+++
+Merkle Tree -
+Build Your Own Crypto Hash Trees; Grow Your Own Money on Trees  • What's a Merkle Tree?   •
+Transactions
+++
+Central Bank -
+Run Your Own Federated Central Bank Nodes on the Blockchain Peer-to-Peer over HTTP  • Inside Mining - Printing Cryptos, Cryptos, Cryptos on the Blockchain ++
+Awesome Crypto
+++
+Case Studies - Dutch Gulden  • Shilling  • CryptoKitties (and CryptoCopycats)_

 [**Blockchain for Dummies, IBM Limited Edition**](https://www.ibm.com/blockchain/what-is-blockchain.html) by Manav Gupta, 2017 - FREE (Digital Download w/ Email) --
 _Grasping Blockchain Fundamentals ++
 Taking a Look at How Blockchain Works ++